Donrwalsh/Shop/README.md

 This guide has been super helpful for basic Mongoose connection into MongoDB: https://medium.com/globant/crud-application-using-nestjs-and-mongodb-99a0756adb76.
 Hooked into MongoDB and made successful get all and get by id blueprint endpoints.

+Merchant level data makes for a good actual starting point since that'll likely be the first entry for a user data form.

+Dockerfile example from https://www.tomray.dev/nestjs-docker-production. `>docker build -t shop-api .` and then `>docker run -p3000:3000 shop-api` to run it.
 ### TODO

+- Enhance the Level model to cover all attributes.
+Use this data as a model for readonly data.

 - How to share the Blueprint (and others) model between the backend and scripts and beyond?
 (Currently I just duplicated the file across both)

+- I have account data in a different database (non shopData) but the Mongoose for root hooks into a single database.

+- Propagate the 'Levels' namechange to the gather script.
 # Database

 This project uses MongoDB for storing data.